pjr93/tab-organizer/README.md

 External states are states that are saved locally by a .json file.
 These have to be sent through downloads and uploads, but otherwise will save and restore all of your tabs

 WARNING: I noticed brave://extensions tab not save properly.
 This might happen with other tabs.
 Let me know if you notice them

+To save internally, press ```ctrl+s``` or click the ```Save (Internal)``` button.
+Then to load, just click the ```Load (Internal)``` button.

+Download JSON will open a dialog window to save your tabs.
+I recommend navigating to the app folder and saving it in "saved-tabs"

+Upload JSON will open a dialog window as well.
+Navigate to the folder where you saved your tabs and you can load from there.

+After doing both Download and Upload at least once will cache that location (at least unless you download or upload something else)

+# To do

+- In line with that very last statement, make downloads and uploads always open from saved-tabs or a preset folder
+- check the issue with brave://extensions not seeming to save
+- refactor